WIAA boys basketball: G-E-T carries confidence, momentum into West Salem sectional matchup

-The G-E-T High School boys basketball team was 10 minutes away from elimination last Tuesday, trailing by double-digits against Altoona in the WIAA Division 3 regional quarterfinals.
+The Gale-Ettrick-Trempealeau High School boys basketball team was 10 minutes away from elimination last Tuesday, trailing by double figures against Altoona in the WIAA Division 3 regional quarterfinals.

 People are also reading…